+Title.
+Include a title which describes the issue

+Description.
+Describe the circumstances associated with the issue.

+Licensing Basis.
+Describe the licensee’s supporting basis on why the issue of concern is not in their licensing basis and any relevant information on the licensing basis developed during the inspection.

+Significance/Severity.
+Describe the logic used to determine that the issue of concern would not have screened as more than Severity Level IV per the NRC Enforcement Policy and per IMC 0616 Appendix B.

+Corrective Action Reference #.
+If documented by the licensee, provide a reference to any corrective action program document the licensee generated as a result of discussions regarding the issue.

+Unresolved Item Closure.
+If a potential issue involving lack of clarity in the licensing basis results in the closure of a pre-existing URI, include a reference to the URI [Docket Number/Report Number-sequential integer] being closed to this issue. (e.g., “This issue closes URI 070XXXXX/2020001-01).

-0616-1 OTHER GUIDANCE
+0616-15 OTHER GUIDANCE

-1.01 Treatment of ThirdParty Reviews.
+15.01 Treatment of Third-Party Reviews.
 Detailed NRC reviews of Institute of Nuclear Power Operations (INPO) evaluations, findings, recommendations, and corrective actions, or other third party reviews with similar information are not referenced in NRC inspection reports, tracking tools, or other agency documents unless the issue is of such safety significance that no other reasonable alternative is acceptable.
 INPO findings, recommendations and associated licensee corrective actions are not normally tracked by the NRC.
-If a finding warrants tracking, it should be independently evaluated, documented, and tracked as a URI.
+If a finding is of such safety significance that it warrants tracking, it should be independently evaluated, inspected, documented, and tracked as a URI.

 INPO findings, recommendations, corrective actions, and operating experience which are placed in the licensee’s corrective action program, can be considered appropriate for inspection.
 Additionally, when documenting review of these issues, inspection reports should not refer to any proprietary INPO reports or documents, INPO reference numbers, or identify specific sites when referencing operating experience.
 If it is necessary to document review of an INPO document (i.e., an evaluation referring to the INPO document was an inspection sample), then state the reference number of the reviewed item and provide general words for the title, if applicable (e.g., “Condition Report 235235 concerning industry information on pumps.”)